Walking Through Lavender Fields

 • Cover with a towel and leave it to rise another 30-45 min.

-• After that time bake it at 180 °C for 40-45 min.
+• After that time bake it at 180 °C on the middle rack (or one rack lower) for 40-45 min.

 • Leave it to cool down a little bit before you turn around the baking dish and take it out of it.